Therapeutics

 Findings

 In November 2014, Georgetown University investigators began evaluating nilotinib in cognitively impaired patients with PD or DLB.
-In the first, Phase 1 study, 12 participants took 150 or 300 mg nilotinib daily for six months, a dose one-half to one-fifth of that used for cancer.
+In the first Phase 1 study, 12 participants took 150 or 300 mg nilotinib daily for six months, a dose one-half to one-fifth of that used for cancer.
 There was no placebo group.
 Because nilotinib can cause irregular heart rhythms, people with abnormal cardiac rhythms were excluded from this and subsequent trials.
 The drug was generally safe and tolerable.
 Nilotinib crossed into the brain and was detectable in the CSF, albeit at 1 percent of plasma levels.
 Treatment resulted in inhibition of tyrosine phosphorylation of Abl kinase and raised CSF levels of the dopamine metabolite homovanillic acid (HVA).
 In exploratory endpoints, both dose groups were reported to improve motor and non-motor symptoms assessed by the Unified Parkinson’s Disease Rating Scale (UPDRS) and PD questionnaire, and cognitive symptoms assessed by the MMSE and Scales for Outcomes in Parkinson’s disease-Cog.
 The gains reversed when drug was discontinued (Pagan et al., 2016).

 Presentation of these data at the 2015 Society for Neuroscience conference (Nov 2015 conference news) stimulated initiation of two Phase 2, placebo-controlled studies.
 A single-site study at Georgetown began in January 2017.
 It enrolled 75 patients with PD or PD dementia to receive 150 or 300 mg nilotinib or placebo once daily for 12 months, with a three-month follow-up.
 The primary outcome was safety.
 The nilotinib group had more serious adverse events than the placebo group.
 The nilotinib group had no significant improvement on exploratory motor or cognitive measures over placebo.
 The 300 mg group showed a worsening of activities of daily living from baseline to 12 months on the Movement Disorders Society–Unified Parkinson’s Disease Rating Scale (MDS-UPDRS) Part 2 and the Montreal Cognitive Assessment score, which was not seen in the other groups.
 In exploratory biomarker measurements, the 150 mg dose was reported to be associated with higher CSF concentration of a dopamine metabolite and lower CSF concentration of α-synuclein oligomers and phosphorylated tau; there was no comparison between baseline and subsequent time points (Pagan et al., 2019; editorial by Espay et al., 2019NPR news).
 After this trial, 63 participants entered an open-label safety and tolerability extension.
 Ninety percent were able to complete one year of dosing at 150 or 300 mg, with no adverse events deemed to be drug-related by the investigators (Pagan et al., 2021).
 An analysis of CSF miRNA expression in trial participants found changes in pathways related to angiogenesis, extracellular matrix, and autophagy over one year on placebo, some of which were modified by nilotinib (Fowler et al., 2021).
+A continuation of this study reported that nilotinib treatment reduced miRNAs involved in inflammation, vascular fibrosis, and DDR1 kinase expression, and changed others related to autophagy and dopamine metabolism, compared to placebo (Stevenson et al., 2023).
+DDR1 kinase activity in CSF rose over time in placebo-, but not in nilotinib-treated patients.

 The second trial started in October 2017.
 Called NILO-PD, it was a multicenter Phase 2a funded by the Michael J. Fox Foundation.
 It enrolled 76 people with moderate PD at 25 academic centers in the U.S. Participants were strictly screened for heart and other health problems.
 They were assigned to 150 or 300 mg nilotinib daily or placebo for six months, with two months of follow-up.
 The primary outcome was safety and tolerability; secondary outcomes included measures of motor and cognitive symptoms.
 The study finished in September 2019.
 In December 2019, the study organizers announced the drug was safe in this select study population, but did not improve motor or cognitive function over placebo (press release).
 According to published results, the full data show a trend toward worsening motor function in the treated groups.
 Nilotinib concentrations in CSF were less than 0.3 percent of plasma, and one-tenth of the levels expected to inhibit Abl.
 The investigators found no drug effect on dopamine biomarkers (Simuni et al., 2021).